bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CVTSZ` sets the sizes for a blocked record index conversion.
 The first parameter, ndim is the number of dimensions for the conversion.
-If ndim is not specified, RNMR will prompt for its value with a default value of 2.
-The allowed values of ndim are 1, 2, 3, or 4.
-The remaining parameters are the sizes in each of the ndim dimensions.
-RNMR expects to find ndim integers greater than or equal to 1 following ndim.
-These sizes are to be entered in order of dimension, starting with dimension 1.
-If one or more of these is omitted, RNMR will prompt for its value with the current conversion size in the appropriate dimension as the default.
+If ndim is not specified RNMR will prompt for its value with a default value of 2.
+The number of dimensions may be from 1 to 4 inclusive.
+The remaining parameters are the sizes in each of the dimensions.
+If one or more of these is omitted RNMR will prompt for its value with the current conversion size in the appropriate dimension as a default.
 ##CVTUNIT
 Convert a value between units